ryanallen/words-of-my-perfect-teacher/README.md

 According to the [view](#view) that actions cause no karmic effect, [positive action](#positive-action)s bring no benefit and [negative action](#negative-action)s no harm.
 The [view](#view)s of [eternalism](#eternalism) and [nihilism](#nihilism) include all the different [view](#view)s of the [tīrthika](#tīrthika)s, which, although they can be divided into three hundred and sixty false [view](#view)s or sixty-two [wrong views](#110-wrong-views), can be summed up into the two categories of [eternalism](#eternalism) and [nihilism](#nihilism).

 Eternalists believe in a permanent self and an eternally existing creator of the universe, such as Isvara or Visnu.
-Nihilists believe that all things just arise by themselves and that there are no past and future lives, no [karma](#karma), no [liberation](#liberation) and no freedom.<sup>75</sup> As it says in the doctrine of Black Isvara:
+Nihilists believe that all things just arise by themselves and that there are no past and future lives, no [karma](#karma), no [liberation](#liberation) and no freedom.[^75] As it says in the doctrine of Black Isvara:

-<details id="75"><summary>Note <sup>75</sup></summary><i>thar pa dang grol ba</i>: We have translated these two terms here as <a href="#liberation">liberation</a> and freedom, nearly synonymous in English.
-PWR explains the difference in this context: <a href="#liberation">liberation</a> (<i>thar pa</i>) is from <a href="#saṃsāra">saṃsāra</a>, especially the <a href="#lower-realms">lower realms</a>, while freedom (<i>grol ba</i>) is from all the obstacles to omniscience, or <a href="#enlightenment">enlightenment</a>.
-In other contexts, <i>thar pa</i> can cover both of these meanings, as in <a href="#chapter-sixguru-yoga223-entrance-way-for-blessings-the-ultimate-method-for-arousing-the-wisdom-of-realization">Chapter Six</a>.
-</details><br>

 > The rising of the sun, the downhill flow of water,
 > The roundness of peas, the bristling length and sharpness of thorns,
 > The beauty of the iridescent eyes of peacocks' tails:
 > No-one created them, they all just naturally came to be.

 They argue that when the sun rises in the east, no-one is there to make it rise.
 When a river flows downhill, nobody is driving it downwards.
 No-one rolled out peas to make them all so round, or sharpened all the long and bristling points of thorns.
 The beautiful multicolored eyes on a peacock's tail were not painted by anyone.
 All these things just are so by their own nature, and so it is with everything in this world whether pleasant or unpleasant, good or bad&mdash; all phenomena just arise spontaneously.
-There is no past [karma](#karma), there are no previous lives, no future lives.<sup>76</sup>
+There is no past [karma](#karma), there are no previous lives, no future lives.[^76]

-<details id="76"><summary>Note <sup>76</sup></summary>This <a href="#view">view</a> is considered incorrect not because it denies a creator, but because it denies the process of causality.
-</details><br>

-To consider the texts of such doctrines true and to follow them, or even without doing so, to think that the [Buddha](#buddha)'s words, your teacher's instructions or the texts of the learned commentators are in error and to doubt and criticize them, are all included in what is meant by [wrong views](#110-wrong-views).<sup>77</sup>
+To consider the texts of such doctrines true and to follow them, or even without doing so, to think that the [Buddha](#buddha)'s words, your teacher's instructions or the texts of the learned commentators are in error and to doubt and criticize them, are all included in what is meant by [wrong views](#110-wrong-views).[^77]

-<details id="77"><summary>Note <sup>77</sup></summary>This does not mean that one should not question or analyze the teachings.
-Indeed, the <a href="#buddha">Buddha</a> encouraged such questioning.
-However, allowing one's opinions to close one's mind to the Buddhist teachings, which often challenge everyday concepts, can actually prevent one from adopting the path that leads to freedom.
-</details><br>

 The worst of the ten [negative action](#negative-action)s are [taking life](#11-taking-life) and [wrong views](#110-wrong-views).
 As it is said: